 Overgrowth of skin Malassezia fungi is another secondary infection that requires its own special treatment.

 Features: a greasy, smelly dermatitis of folded areas like armpits, groin, ears, feet and under the tail.
+Has a very similar distribution to atopic dermatitis (above) and often shares its causes.

 There are several mites that can cause skin problems:

-- Sarcoptic mange mites burrow in the skin and create a severe itch, especially of the belly, elbows, hocks and ear flaps
+- Sarcoptic mange mites burrow in the skin and create a severe itch, especially of the belly, elbows, hocks and ear flaps (also called fox mange)

 - Ear mites create smelly and itchy ears